sirikothe/gotextfsm/README.md

 		fmt.Printf("JSON: %s\n", str)
 	}
 ```

 Output from the above example:

 ```
 JSON: [{"continent":"North America","countries":["USA","Canada","Mexico"],"persons":[{"age":"50","name":"Siri","state":"CA"},{"age":"22","name":"Raj","state":"NM"},{"age":"150","name":"Gandhi","state":"NV"}],"state_abbr":{"abbr":"CA","fullstate":"California"}}]
 ```

-## Highlights:
+## Highlights

-* Attempts to be 100% compatible with the original TextFSM implementation (See [differences section](#differences-with-pythons-implementation))
+* Attempts to be 100% compatible with the original TextFSM implementation (See [differences section](#differences-with-pythons-implementation)).
 * Very nimble code with zero external dependencies on any other libraries.
 * Well tested (~ 97% code coverage) *>1740 Test cases executed!!!*
-    * All test cases of Python's implementation are ported and executed
+    * All test cases of Python's implementation are ported and executed.
-    * More test cases added as well to test corner cases
+    * More test cases added as well to test corner cases.
 * All the test cases of ntc-templates are executed.
-	* Out of 1578 test cases of [ntc-templates](https://github.com/networktocode/ntc-templates), 28 of them are failing (All due to reasons listed in [Caveats](#caveats))
+	* Out of 1578 test cases of [ntc-templates](https://github.com/networktocode/ntc-templates), 28 of them are failing (All due to reasons listed in [Caveats](#caveats)).

 ## Differences with Python's implementation

 The following are the differences between this implementation of TextFSM and the original Python implementation:

 * Python's implementation provides 2 ways of getting results.
-    * Output as a list of lists (outer list represents a record and inner list contains the values. - in the order the Values declared)
+    * Output as a list of lists (outer list represents a record and inner list contains the values in the order they were declared).
     * Output as a list of dicts.
   This implementation provides the output as only slice of maps.
 It does not provide as slice of slices.
 * [TODO]This implementation (currently) implements the core TextFSM functionality.
-It does not implement the following
+It does ***not*** implement the following:
     * clitable
     * terminal
     * texttable

 ## Caveats

 There are differences in Golang's regular expression implementation and Python's.

 :warning: Because of this reason, some templates that are valid in Python fail parsing in gotextfsm.